Spardutti/ITCrowd/README.md

 ## Description

-RESTfull webapp, where the user can navigate and search for different products, each product have a detailed view where it display all the product information.
+RESTfull webapp, fully responsive (or at least i hope so!)  where the user can navigate and search for different products, each product have a detailed view where it display all the product information.

 As an Admin you will be able to create products and brands, delete and edit products.